isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-play-tetherball/index.md

-Its a test of agility, strategy, and hand-eye coordination, making it a timeless favorite for [kids and adults alike](https://pestpolicy.com/best-material-for-playground-surface/) .�The beauty of tetherball lies in its simplicity.
+Its a test of agility, strategy, and hand-eye coordination, making it a timeless favorite for [kids and adults alike](https://pestpolicy.com/best-material-for-playground-surface/) .The beauty of tetherball lies in its simplicity.
 All you need is a tetherball pole, a ball attached to a rope, and a flat playing area.
 While its often associated with schoolyards, tetherball can be enjoyed in backyards, parks, or anywhereyou can set up the equipment.
 ### Equipment Youll Need
 Before you start playing, lets go over the basic setup: